DonaldLouch/OpusVid/README.md

 There will be a FREE open source Community Version (CV) then there will be two different licenses versions which will be a paid version.
 There will be differences between all and will be explained in the following sections.

 **At this point there is only the CV in the form of a very early public beta also known as, CV 1.0 Beta 1.
-This beta will be available to download {DATE AND TIME}.**
+This beta will be available to download December 3rd, 2020 at 10am (PST).**

 ### Community Version (CV)
 The "**Community Version (CV)**" will be a **FREE** version of OpusVid in which is open sourced.
 This version will be available here on [GitHub](https://github.com/DevLexicon/OpusVid/).